 I often do what I call “research in reverse” for my novels.
 Many fiction authors create a story, then search for facts to support their novel, or to give that story meat.
 But sometimes I find interesting places and facts, then fashion a story around the knowledge or research that I already have.

 Writing Dark Vessel was no different, and many of you will see why I chose some of the locales for COIL Book 4.
-Below is Part I of a few posts I’ve written from my research file related to Dark Vessel.
+Below is Part I of from some of my research file related to Dark Vessel.

 Research in Reverse I – Gustavia, St. Barts (Saint Barthelemy)